decretist/Dissertation/Chapter4/chapter4.md

 character recognition (OCR) technology and then correcting the results, it is the product of keyboard transcription.
 Conclusively, the e-text contains at least one instance of homeoteleuton.
-The following fours lines from the text of D.23 c.2 in the Friedberg edition (column 79):
+The following four lines from the text of D.23 c.2 in the Friedberg edition (column 79):

 > *Patre et Spiritu sancto omnium creaturarum; qui passus sit pro